-The automatic floor audio volume adjustment of Translate@Home (T@H) makes it easy to do Remote Simultaneous Interpretation (RSI) of events with different floor languages.
+The automatic floor audio volume adjustment of Translate@Home (T@H) allows for easy Remote Simultaneous Interpretation (RSI) for events with different floor languages.

 Setting up an event with different floor languages

 When setting up the Translate@Home event, make sure to select

 Original as the default language.
 This way, the video player will contain the ‘Original’ language (floor audio) as the default language, followed by the translated languages.

 For example, for a conference with English and Spanish speakers, your setup could be like this: